evereverland/2019/README.md

 ## What this website is about

-This website is about ever ever land, a project created by for people with the intention of helping themselves and others to archive public and personal data that could be of interest to future historians and future people in general.
+This website is about EverEverLand, a project created by and for people with the intention of helping themselves and others to archive public and personal data that may be of interest to future historians and future people in general.

 Fingers crossed that this project actually becomes a real start up. there is already the first paying customer - one of the founders.

+## Where to start

+There are a number of disparate elements to this project and it is all stil at early work-in-progess stage.
+A good place to start is with the frequently asked questions (FAQ) available in the menu to the left.

 ## How this website is built